bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 .. bokeh-plot:: docs/user_guide/examples/interaction_paragraph.py
     :source-position: below

-More information can be found in the Reference for |Paragraph|.
+More information can be found in the reference guide entry for |Paragraph|.

+.. _userguide_interaction_widgets_examples_passwordinput:

 PasswordInput
 ~~~~~~~~~~~~~